 - Outline dash type,

 - Outline arrows,

 In this tutorial, we'll explore the basics and thereafter provide links to specific, individual tutorials so that you can get acquainted with more advanced stuff.

-Let us start by exploring what an outline is -- first of all we are talking about shape outlines here, and not presentation outlines which has already been covered.
+Let us start by exploring what an outline is.
+First of all, we are talking about shape outlines here, and not presentation outlines.
 Now a shape outline is either of these two:

 - In a closed shape: The perimeter areas of closed shapes, such as rectangles, circles, etc. (shown on the left in Figure 1, below).

 - In an open shape: The line itself for regular line shapes such as straight lines, curves, scribbles, or any other shape that is not closed (shown on the right in Figure 1, below).

 This establishes that formatting of outline options doesn't require a closed area.
 Figure 1 shows a thick line around both a closed shape, and an open shape.

 Figure 1: Samples of lines (outlines) in closed and open shapes

 As far as formatting any outline is concerned, it really doesn't matter if the selected shape is open or closed, because the process to do that is the same.
 However, there's one exception to the rule: you cannot add arrowheads to outlines around closed shapes, because arrowheads only show in open shapes.
 Learn more about Formatting Arrows (Arrowheads) in PowerPoint 2016.